You are here

 - Cornell Center for Materials Research (CCMR)

 - Laboratory of Atomic and Solid State Physics (LASSP)

 High-resolution structures of proteins and other biological macromolecules determined using X-ray crystallography provide insight into molecular function and the basis for design and discovery of new pharmaceutical compounds.
-However, growing suitable quality protein crystals is often very challenging; the crystals are damaged by X-rays and by the cryogenic cooling used to reduce X-ray damage; and structures determined at cryogenic temperatures may not accurately capture all biologically relevant information, especially about subtle spatially correlated displacements essential to, e.g., ligand binding and enzymatic function.
-We are focused on developing experimental and computational methods to significantly increase both the quality and kinds of information about protein structure, energy landscapes,and function that can be obtained via crystallography.
-Techniques used include synchrotron-based X-ray imaging, ultra-high dose rate, ultra-fast time-resolved X-ray diffraction, ultra-fast cooling, small-angle X-ray scattering, quasi-elastic light scattering, fluorescence microscopy, and microfabrication.
+However, growing suitable quality protein crystals is often very challenging; the crystals are damaged by X-rays and by the cryogenic cooling used to reduce X-ray damage; and structures determined at cryogenic temperatures do not capture all biologically relevant information, especially about subtle spatially correlated displacements essential to, e.g., ligand binding and enzymatic function.
+We are focused on developing experimental and computational methods to significantly increase both the quality and kinds of information about protein structure, energy landscapes, and function that can be obtained via crystallography.
 Some of our discoveries have been commercialized by MiTeGen, LLC, and are used by structural biologists around the world.

-The physics of ice nucleation and growth is important in fields ranging from cryobiology and cryopreservation to cloud formation and climate change.
-We are studying fundamental aspects of ice nucleation and growth and of glass formation in aqueous systems, especially in the regimes of ultrafast cooling and ultrafast warming, and their applications in biological cryopreservation.
+The remarkably complex phase diagram of water and the physics of ice nucleation and growth are important in fields ranging from cryobiology and cryopreservation to cloud formation and climate change.
+We are studying fundamental aspects of ice and glass formation in aqueous systems, especially in nanoconfined environments and in the regimes of ultrafast cooling and ultrafast warming, and their applications in biological cryopreservation and structural biology.

 X-ray Fluorescence Imaging of Ancient Artifacts